mastodon/documentation/content/en/admin/backups.md

 Backing up Redis is easy.
 Redis regularly writes to `/var/lib/redis/dump.rdb` which is the only file you need to make a copy of.

+## Let's Encrypt files {#letsencrypt}

+Backing up Let's Encrypt key file, certificate files, and account credentials is just as easy; make a secure copy of the `/etc/letsencrypt`.
+Do this as soon as the certificate gets renewed by certbot.